On policy tour, Obama pledges to revamp job training

 Obama started a series of trips to put a spotlight on the relatively modest policy agenda he outlined in his State of the Union speech on Wednesday, calling for a higher minimum wage and improved savings opportunities for workers in stops in Maryland and Pennsylvania.

-Later on Thursday he visited McGavock High School in Nashville, the site of a program that seeks to align students’ educations more closely with employers’ needs.
+Later on Thursday he is scheduled to visit McGavock High School in Nashville, the site of a program that seeks to align students’ educations more closely with employers’ needs.

 McGavock is Nashville’s largest school and had been on track for state takeover because of poor performance.
 However, the city has since overhauled its large high schools and brought in companies to help design job-related educational specializations.

-Before his remarks, Obama met with the family of a student who was shot and killed earlier in the week, a White House official said.

-He did not mention gun control in his remarks, but he has promised to keep up his efforts to reduce violence despite a lack of appetite in Congress for tighter rules for firearms.
+The president also emphasized in his Tuesday speech that he wants to improve education from pre-kindergarten through college, and praised teachers and principals in schools “from Tennessee to Washington, D.C.” for preparing students better for the changing economic landscape.

-Additional reporting by Roberta Rampton and Mark Felsenthal in Washington, and Lewis Krauskopf in New York; Editing by Ken Wills
+Additional reporting by Roberta Rampton and Mark Felsenthal in Washington, and Lewis Krauskopf in New York; Editing by Meredith Mazzilli